JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 direct bearing on your own position, and on the experiment which I am tempting you to try.
 Observe, Mr. Blake, before you begin, that I am now referring you to one of the greatest of English physiologists.
-The book in your hand is Doctor Elliotson’s HUMAN PHYSIOLOGY; and the case which the doctor cites rests on the well-known authority of Mr. Combe.”
+The book in your hand is Doctor Elliotson’s _Human Physiology_; and the case which the doctor cites rests on the well-known authority of Mr. Combe.”

 The passage pointed out to me was expressed in these terms:–